AVIARIES

 Heat and Cooking Hazards

-Most of us have our birds as an integral part of the family, and this usually means a lot of free flying out of the cage time.
+For most of us, our birds are an integral part of the family, and this usually means a lot of free flying out of the cage time.
 The kitchen poses many dangers like burns to feet and faces and injury from sharp objects.
-This sometimes poses an issue for meal time, both preparing and eating.
+This becomes an issue for meal time, both preparing and eating.
 Keep your bird in their cage (or in another room, if with another household member) as much as possible while you are using the stove, oven, blenders or even chopping if they are particularly inquisitive.
 Granted, some birds are more than content to just sit on your shoulder and hang out while you go about your meal preparation, but it only takes one opportunity to lose or severely injure your bird - the risk is just not worth the heartache for both of you.

 Open boiling pots of water, steam, hot frypans (full of yummy food they feel entitled to), hot stovetop burners, open ovens, hot baking trays, sharp knives on chopping boards are just a few kitchen dangers to note.